-5. If this business is already operating, the latest summary P&L's and balance sheets for the past year, with brief statements of the major operating variances and sales and margin data.
+5. If this business is already operating and not a startup, the latest summary P&L and balance sheet for the past year, with brief statements of the major operating variances and sales and margin data.
 (Don't include the entire financial statements for past years ... only the P&L and the balance sheet for each year, individually and comparatively.)

-6. Definition of your overall headcount year-by-year including full and part time as FTEs investors.
+6. Definition of your overall headcount year-by-year including full and part time as FTEs any primary investors.
 Listen to their ideas of the format that they would prefer to see.
 If possible, use their formats if they also assist in your business planning.
 Understand how they will assess your financials and where they will place their primary focus.

-• Before you crank up your Excel spreadsheet, check with one or two of your primary targeted professional.
-What's typical in your market for professional angel groups and venture capitalists?
+• Before you crank up your Excel spreadsheet, check with your bosses, your directors, and a professional.

-The key: Don't just go off and use your own financial format without checking with a provide underpinnings for the financials.
+The key to success is do not just go off and use your own financial format without checking with provide underpinnings for the financials.
 For example, include in that assumption list items that define the gross margin assumptions you are making over this period.
 Similar items would be the sales channels that you plan, and what your decision as to whether to outsource or not.

-• Prior to the financials, it is important to bullet list on one page the primary assumptions that
+Prior to the financials, it is important to bullet list on one page the primary assumptions that

-Consulting in Strategic Business Planning, Sales & Marketing Optimization, and Tactical Implementation Box 171322, Boston, Massachusetts 02117 Tel: 617-504-4222 jack@derbymanagement.com www.derbymanagement.com
+Consulting in Strategic Business Planning, Sales & Marketing Optimization, and Tactical Implementation